 A group of talented volunteers from Glasgow University Student Television have also created this amazing film of Refugee Week Scotland Opening Concert featuring Admiral Fallow, Karine Polwart and Malcolm Middleton:

 Thank you for joining us to celebrate the contribution of refugees to Scotland.
 Scottish Refugee Council would also like to thank our wonderful Refugee Week Scotland volunteers; our supporters and participants; everyone who organised an event; and those people who tweeted, posted or blogged about this year’s celebration.

-For more info or to request a physical copy of this year’s brochure, contact our Arts and Cultural Development Officer Suzi Simpson by email.
+Has this year’s celebration inspired you to get involved in our future arts events?
+For more information, contact our Arts and Cultural Development Officer Suzi Simpson by email.